Code-Institute-Submissions/b1ndark-project2/README.md

 ## Acknowledgments

 - I would like to thank my mentor [Graeme Taylor](https://github.com/G-Taylor) for helping me along the way in completing my Second milestone project.
-- Also, I would like to thank Code Institute Tutors for trying to help me when I had issues with Selecting different modes.
+- I would like to thank Code Institute Tutors for trying to help me when I had issues with Selecting different modes.
+- Also, I would like to thank friends and family for helping with testing the Quiz.

 [Back to the top](#history-quiz)